Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Conclusions Future Work

 Third, we only show \ourmodel's high effectiveness in predicting two primary metrics (RR@10 and nDCG@10) used at TREC DL 19--22~\citep{craswell2022,2021craswell,craswell2020,craswell2019}.
 It is worthwhile to consider other metrics at various cutoffs in future work, e.g., nDCG@20 and MAP@100.

 Fourth, while \ourmodel exhibits a promising \ac{QPP} quality and can be used in scenarios where \ac{QPP} quality is prioritized and users have a higher tolerance level for latency, e.g., patent search or post analysis, it is worth improving \ourmodel's efficiency in future to widen its scope of applications.
-We plan to investigate (i)~the use of multiple GPUs because judging each item in a ranked list is independent of each other, (ii)~distilling knowledge from \acp{LLM} to smaller language models~\citep{gu2023knowledge}, and (iii)~compressing \acp{LLM} by using lower-bit (e.g., 2-bit) quantization~\citep{chee2023quip} or using low-rank factorization~\citep{xu2023tensorgpt}.
+We plan to investigate (i)~the use of multiple GPUs because judging each item in a ranked list is independent of each other, (ii)~distilling knowledge from \acp{LLM} to smaller language models~\citep{gu2023knowledge}, (iii)~compressing \acp{LLM} by using lower-bit (e.g., 2-bit) quantization~\citep{chee2023quip} or using low-rank factorization~\citep{xu2023tensorgpt}, and (iv) proposing an adaptive sampling approach that selects only a subset of documents from a ranked list for LLM-based relevance prediction to optimize the trade-off between judgment cost and QPP performance.